Inference for Low-rank Models without Estimating the Rank: Introduction

 This paper makes a novel contribution to the low-rank inference literature by proposing a procedure robust to the rank over-estimation.
 In order to circumvent the aforementioned issues of the PCA-based method, we adopt a non-PCA based method, known as \textit{diversified projection} (DP) which was recently proposed by \cite{fan2022learning} in the pure factor model.
 Similar to the PCA, the DP is a dimension reduction method that projects the original high-dimensional space to a low-rank space.
 But it is much simpler than the PCA: it does not require calculating the eigenvalue/eigenvectors, so demands much weaker conditions on the eigen-structures of the low-rank matrix.
 We employ the DP to estimate a ``larger'' low-rank space, which is \textit{inconsistent} to the true singular vector spaces.
 Nevertheless, the simple structure of the DP enables us to characterize the over-estimated rank spaces relatively easily.
 Importantly, we do not require correctly specifying (or consistently estimating) the true rank of the underlying matrix.

-A key innovative statistical insight achieved in this paper is that we identify a new source of bias from over-estimating the low-rank space when the rank is larger than the true one.
-Unlike the usual statistical wisdom that overfitting only introduces additional variances, in the context of low-rank inference, the over-estimated low-rank space also gives rise to a non-negligible bias, which we estimate and remove using a debias step.
-As we shall show in the paper, the over-estimated low-rank space (the low-rank projection matrices) can be characterized by a \textit{Tikhonov-type function}, which introduces an implicit ridge-type regularization bias.
-Our statistical interpretation of this phenomenon is that the additionally estimated low-rank space is highly correlated with the models' noises, and such a correlation depends on a non-stochastic second moment of the noise, as the source of the bias.
-This phenomenon is not completely unknown in the literature: in pure factor models, the PCA estimator of factors has a higher-order bias that depends on the second moment of the idiosyncratic noise.
+Although our adoption of the DP approach is inspired by \cite{fan2022learning}, the primary difference lies in our objective.
+Their underlying model is a pure factor model with no missing data, and the focus is exclusively on the extracted factors.
+In contrast, motivated by the study of treatment effects, our main goal is to make inferences about the low-rank matrix itself.
+When the objective shifts from focusing on factors to directly examining the low-rank matrix, a novel statistical insight emerges: a new source of bias from over-estimating the low-rank space when the rank exceeds its true value.
+Contrary to the conventional view that overfitting primarily introduces additional variance, we show that in the context of low-rank inference, an over-estimated low-rank space can be characterized by a \textit{Tikhonov-type function}, leading to an implicit ridge-type regularization bias.
+Our statistical interpretation is that the over-estimated low-rank space is highly correlated with the model's noise, and such correlation depends on a non-stochastic second moment of the noise, giving rise to the new bias.
+This issue would not arise if the objective were solely focused on the extracted factors for other types of inference.\footnote{For instance, \cite{fan2022learning} applied estimated factors to ``factor-augmented regression" problems (e.g., forecasts and post-selection inference).
+In such cases, additional steps often involve regressing external time series on the extracted factors, which can ``average out" the effect of over-estimating the low-rank space.}

-Our condition is also much more robust to the strength of the singular values than the PCA-based approach: we allow weak singular values of ${\bf\Mstar}$, which just need to be stronger than $\sqrt{T\log^2 N}$.
+Our condition is more robust to the strength of the singular values than the PCA-based approach: we allow weak singular values of ${\bf\Mstar}$, which just need to be stronger than $\sqrt{T\log^2 N}$.
 This condition is only slightly stronger than the setting of ``weak factors" in \cite{onatski2012asymptotics} in the pure factor model, whose condition was $\sqrt{T }$.
 On the contrary, the usual PCA-based approaches would require the singular values be $\sqrt{T N^c}$ for some $c\in(1/2,1]$ \citep[see][]{bai2023approximate}.

-Empirically, we apply our method to the study of ``pork-barrel politics'' in the U.S., where we test whether states that supported the incumbent president in the preceding election receive more federal grants.
-The eigenvalue plots derived from the outcome data do not reveal a clear cut for the ``true rank,'' justifying the needs for inferences that are robust to rank misspecifications in this application.
-In addition, in the out-of-sample analysis of this empirical study, we demonstrate that low-rank completion methods based on specific rank selections do not lead to satisfactory out-of-sample performance.